-This chilled and cooling cucumber soup combines cucumbers with fresh dill, onions and garlic for flavor and blends it all up together with some soy milk (or use any kind of non-dairy milk substitute you prefer - I like almond milk usually) for a smooth creamy and cold cucumber soup that is vegetarian, vegan, and very refreshing.
+This chilled and cooling cucumber soup combines cucumbers with fresh dill, onions and garlic for flavor and blends it all up together with some soy milk (or use any kind of non-dairy milk substitute you prefer, such as almond milk) for a smooth, creamy, and cold cucumber soup that is vegetarian, vegan, and very refreshing.

 - 2 tsp vegetable oil

 - 5 cucumbers (chopped)

 - 2 1/2 cups good quality vegetable broth

 - 1/4 cup chopped fresh dill

 - First, in a large saucepan, heat the vegetable oil over medium heat.
 Next, add the cucumbers, garlic, and onions to the pan and heat just until the onions are transparent, about 6 minutes.

 - Next, add the vegetable broth to the pan, and simmer until the cucumber is fully soft, about 15 to 20 minutes.

 - Remove the pan from the heat.
 Carefully transfer the mixture to a blender or food processor and then carefully blend just until the mixture is completely smooth.
 While the mixture is still warm, stir in the fresh dill and season with fresh ground black pepper, to taste.

 - Place the entire mixture in the refrigerator and allow to chill until fully cool.